Construction of any infrastructure traditionally is usable to generate employment

 The river system is impressive.
 10,000 kilometres of navigable rivers, as are united in a tree formed structure, where many of the branches meet the trunk somewhere down in Brasil.
-That work, but that doesn't work well.
+That works, but that doesn't works well.

 A problem is the weak connection with the mainland.
 4 connections are shown, but as Sarameriza doesn't work and 'Puerto Maldonado' not is much port, but more a land-connection to Brazil, then we have only two valid connections.
 The northern of these is Yurimaguas as mostly is an export harbor connected rather directly to the ocean port of Paita - whereas Pucallpa is considered as the port of the rainforest.
-What it really is, except that there is no port in Pucallpa.
+What it really is, except that there is no port in Pucallpa - they land on the shore of the river.
 As gate to the tropical rainforest - Pucallpa is the commercial centre, doing the administrative business service and is "factory" for all the rainforest, processing their raw materials, as are wood, fruits and animals - and too medicinal plants inc. coca leaf and derived.

-A railway to Pucallpa is NOT urgent, because Pucallpa exists as a gate to the Amazon lowland and will go on so - But of pure strategical reasons, that could be a clever thing to join the divided country -
+A railway to Pucallpa is NOT urgent, because Pucallpa exists as a gateway to the Amazon lowland and can go on so - But of pure strategical reasons, that could be a clever thing to join the divided country -

-We are not aware of any study, neither technical nor commercial of such a connection, and we too know that we need to pass some years after construction to gain our part of a flow to obtain feasibility.
+We are not aware of any study, neither technical nor commercial of such a connection, and we too know that we need to pass some years after construction to gain our part of a flow to obtain feasibility - to turn the flow from trucks to rails.
 Nevertheless, we of strategical reasons recommend: To unite Peru, as the Constitution §43 demand: "The State is one and indivisible."

 Some common rules to consider